A book on ethics and philosophy of values

 suivre sur twitter

-We can observe that moral sociologism relies on a sequence of groundless value judgments, and Durkheim partly acknowledges this when he presents one of these judgments as a postulate: It remains for us to examine whether man must deny himself [by living apart from society]; the question is legitimate, but shall not be examined.
-We shall postulate that we are right in wanting to live 4.
+It is clear that moral sociologism relies on a series of unproven value judgements, a fact Durkheim implicitly acknowledges when he presents one as a postulate: It remains to be examined whether man should deny himself [by leaving society]; the question is legitimate, but it will not be examined.
+We will postulate that we are right to want to live 4.

 1. Sociology and philosophy, chap.
 II